Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 4) Our leaders and its priests could affirm the sin of inflicting harm upon God’s animal creation to achieve ever-increasing profits.

 5) Restate patristic teachings on the negative soteriological consequences of hunting and horse racing.

-the reduction of animal suffering;
+the reduction of animal and human suffering.

-improvements in human health;
+improvements in human health.

-improvements in the environment;
+improvements in the environment.

 ————- On Earth as in Heaven: Ecological Vision and Initiatives of Ecumenical Patriarch Bartholomew. (ed.)
-Fordham University Press, 2011.
+(Fordham University Press, 2011).

 ————–Cosmic Grace, Humble Prayer: The Ecological Vision of the Green Patriarch Bartholomew 1. (ed.)
-Grand Rapids, MI: Eerdmans, 2009.
+(Grand Rapids, MI: Eerdmans, 2009).